sreeise/graph-rs-sdk/README.md

 - `native-tls`: Use the `native-tls` TLS backend (OpenSSL on *nix, SChannel on Windows, Secure Transport on macOS).
 - `rustls-tls`: Use the `rustls-tls` TLS backend (cross-platform backend, only supports TLS 1.2 and 1.3).
 - `brotli`: Enables reqwest feature brotli.
 For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
-- `defalte`: Enables reqwest feature deflate.
+- `deflate`: Enables reqwest feature deflate.
 For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
 - `trust-dns`: Enables reqwest feature trust-dns.
 For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
+- `test-util`: Enables testing features.
+Currently only enables setting https-only to false for use in mocking frameworks.

 Default features: `default=["native-tls"]`